-Install the underlayment with the film side up, except when using QuietBoard, QuietWalk Max, or other underlayment with a metallic film.
-The silver metallic vapor barrier film should be installed facing the subfloor, if not it could interfere with the conductivity of the electricity.
+Install the underlayment, film side up, except when using QuietBoard.
+QuietBoard should be installed with the silver metallic film facing the subfloor.
 Follow installation instructions for the underlayment being used.
 Installations of QuietWarmth over non-insulated concrete subfloors may require a longer period of time to adjust to your desired temperature.
+Cut recesses for connections, lead wires, and sensor probe in underlayment.